-No political donations were made by the Company during the year (2013: £nil).
+No political or charitable donations were made by the Company during the year (2017: £nil).

-The directors who hold office at the cate of approval of this director's report confirm that, so far as they are each aware, there is no relevant audit information of which the Company's auditor is unaware; and aach director has taken all the steps that he ought to have taken as a director to make himself aware of any relevant audit information and to establish that the Company's auditor is aware of that information.
+The Directors who held office at the date of approval of this Directors' report confirm that, so far as they are each aware, there is no relevant audit information of which the Company's auditor is unaware; and each Director has taken all the steps that they ought to have taken as Director to make themselves aware of any relevant audit information and to establish that the Company's auditor is aware of that information.